David-Kent-Consulting/oci_import_terraform_state_example/README.md

 WARNING!
 ========
 Users of this code and/or examples should have at least intermediate experience working with Terraform, and advanced experience working with
 OCI.
-Incorrect use of Terraform, loss of the terrafor state file, and incorrect use of credentials could cause irrevocable and unrepairable damage to cloud resources.
+Incorrect use of Terraform, loss of the terraform state file, and incorrect use of credentials could cause irrevocable and unrepairable damage to cloud resources.
 Be certain that you take appropriate measures to protect your cloud systems (backups, documentation, etc.) prior to use of this example.
 We also highly advocate that you practice in a sandbox tenancy prior to using this example and/or code to generate a terraform state in production.